 You cannot have it both ways.

-And, I’m sorry, but you definitely can’t pull that kind of stunt and convince me that what you are telling me now is the truth.
+And, I’m sorry, but you definitely can’t pull that kind of stunt and expect me to believe that what you are telling me now is the truth.
 You don’t even convince me that you have any basic idea of what you are talking about.
 Especially when what your first “big reveal” on the subject actually revealed was something that finally worked according to what we had been shown.
 In defiance of what everyone inside the story and all your characters kept trying to tell us — and your subsequent reversal doesn’t.

 We might have happily accepted that the characters had all somehow got hold of the wrong end of the stick.
 In fact, we might have regarded that as clever.

 What we’ve finally ended up with is just plain not clever.
 It’s lazy, and it’s stupid.
 It’s an unmitigated mess.
-And I say it’s a filthy lie.

 The very kindest conclusion I am likely to draw is that your characters are all fools.
 And, frankly, Ms Rowling, you went out of your way to demonstrate that, repeatedly, over the course of DHs.
 What happened?
 Did the NHS hold a special group rate on frontal lobotomies and you decided to sign everyone up?
 Or did you simply think that your readers were all fools?